What Is Atlas Shrugged?

 In short, if you can’t handle looking at your own imperfections and faults: don’t read it.
 But if you have an open mind and are willing to learn something while enjoying an awesome storyline, grab a copy.

-Atlas Shrugged on Amazon
+Atlas Shrugged Final Note on Size